-Founded in 1996, the Environmental Studies (ES) Program has become one of the most successful interdisciplinary majors at the University of Pittsburgh.
-Students may take classes in six different schools and myriad departments within the University.
-A full-time coordinator helps ES students choose classes, set up internships and field camps, and plan career and post-baccalaureate goals.
+Founded in 1996 through the generous assistance of the Heinz Endowments, the Environmental Studies (ES) program houses the ES major, which is one of the most successful interdisciplinary majors at the University of Pittsburgh.
+Students may take classes in six different schools and a myriad of departments within the University.
+A full-time program coordinator helps ES students choose classes and plan for internships, field experiences, as well as career and post-baccalaureate goals.

 Natural world: In addition to core courses in biology, chemistry, geology, and geochemistry, environmental studies students can take electives in ecology, sedimentology, paleoclimatology, and limnology (study of lakes and other bodies of fresh water).
 More importantly, students can choose field courses to match their interests, or combine their field work in geology and ecology with seminars in public policy.
 And because Pitt is a research university, students also have the chance to work with professors in the laboratory setting or in the field.